Whether it’s arranging a bedroom closet in Europe, or figuring out

 I garnish my tacos with thinly sliced radishes and jalapeños, lime wedges,

-chopped cilantro, and green onions.
+onions.
 Letting my crew customize their

 tacos is always a hit.